sage-mt07/rc01/examples/hello-world/README.md

 This sample demonstrates the minimal workflow of **Kafka.Ksql.Linq**.
-`Program.cs` contains all logic: it defines a simple POCO entity, registers it in a context, sends one message with `AddAsync`, waits briefly for the message to be published, and then consumes it with `ForEachAsync`.
+`Program.cs` contains all logic: it defines a simple POCO entity, registers it in a context, sends one message with `AddAsync`, waits until the stream is ready using `WaitForEntityReadyAsync`, and then consumes it with `ForEachAsync`.

 ## Prerequisites